zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/providers/alibaba.md

 # Do not modify these elements
 layout: "learningpathall"
 ---

-## What is Alibaba Cloud?

 [Alibaba Cloud](https://www.alibabacloud.com/) is a mature cloud computing platform.
 An overview of their services is described [here](https://www.alibabacloud.com/about).

 As with most cloud service providers, Alibaba Cloud offers a pay-as-you-use [pricing policy](https://www.alibabacloud.com/pricing), including a number of [free](https://www.alibabacloud.com/free) services.

 This guide is to help you get started with their [Elastic Compute Service (ECS)](https://www.alibabacloud.com/product/ecs), using [Arm-based](https://www.alibabacloud.com/product/ecs/g8m) processors.
 This is a general purpose compute platform, essentially your own personal computer in the cloud.

-Detailed instructions are available in the Alibaba Cloud [documentation](https://www.alibabacloud.com/help/en/elastic-compute-service), as well as their [ECS Learning Path](https://www.alibabacloud.com/getting-started/learningpath/ecs)
+Detailed instructions are available in the Alibaba Cloud [documentation](https://www.alibabacloud.com/help/en/elastic-compute-service), as well as their [ECS Learning Path](https://www.alibabacloud.com/getting-started/learningpath/ecs).

 ## Create an account